Void coefficient: Explanation

 A positive void coefficient means that the reactivity increases as the void content inside the reactor increases due to increased boiling or loss of coolant; for example, if the coolant acts predominantly as neutron absorber.
 This positive void coefficient causes a positive feedback loop, starting with the first occurrence of steam bubbles.
 This can quickly boil all the coolant in the reactor, if not countered by an (automatic) control mechanism, or if said mechanism's response time is too slow.
-This happened in the RBMK reactor that was destroyed in the Chernobyl disaster as the automatic control mechanism was mostly disabled (and the operators were trying somewhat recklessly to rapidly restore a high power level.
-Due to poor control rod design, the operators were unaware that there was a maximal level of neutron poison in the core).
+This happened in the RBMK reactor that was destroyed in the Chernobyl disaster due to positive void coefficient and fast power coefficients present at lower reactor power levels, the EPS scram accelerating rather than dampening reactivity resulting in the explosion.

-A negative void coefficient means that the reactivity decreases as the void content inside the reactor increases - but it also means that the reactivity increases if the void content inside the reactor is reduced.
+A negative void coefficient means that the reactivity decreases as the void content inside the reactor increases—but it also means that the reactivity increases if the void content inside the reactor is reduced.
 In boiling-water reactors with large negative void coefficients, a sudden pressure rise (caused, for example, by unplanned closure of a streamline valve) will result in a sudden decrease in void content: the increased pressure will cause some of the steam bubbles to condense ("collapse"); and the thermal output will possibly increase until it is terminated by safety systems, by increased void formation due to the higher power, or, possibly, by system or component failures that relieve pressure, causing void content to increase and power to decrease.
 Boiling water reactors are all designed (and required) to handle this type of transient.
 On the other hand, if a reactor is designed to operate with no voids at all, a large negative void coefficient may serve as a safety system.
 A loss of coolant in such a reactor decreases the thermal output, but of course heat that is generated is no longer removed, so the temperature could rise (if all other safety systems simultaneously failed).